davinel000/davinel000.github.com/_posts/2023-09-05-TheForgettingMachine.md

 ## Idea
 The Forgetting Machine is an experimental artistic study that interprets the principles of how our memory operates, distorts, and reimagines events.
 It features a self-driving agent that combines both old and new visual projection mediums.
 This agent engages in an interplay of feedback loops, machine dialogues, generative captions, and overlays imagery onto 1970s-1980s discarded diaslides of an unidentified Bremen family.
 The title of the artwork is derived from the eponymous book by neuroscientist Rodrigo Quian Quiroga, who studies memory dynamics and narratives.

-## Long Description
-This project manifests the collaborative vision of 14 artists and researchers under the guidance of Peter Kirn.
-It premiered on the stage of the Folkwang Music School in Essen, as part of the "Blaues Rauschen" festival's Open Sound HackLab.
-Leveraging state-of-the-art AI algorithms, including GANprompts for "machine self" representation, the performance destabilizes the boundaries between the human and the algorithmic.
-It provokes audiences to rethink the ethical, cultural, and technological implications of AI's increasingly pervasive role in shaping our actions, perceptions, and values.

-## Presentation
-The performance premiered on June 17, 2023, as a culmination of a four-day intensive HackLab.
-Each act dynamically integrated ChatGPT-generated dramaturgical instructions, forming an ever-evolving theatrical narrative.
-The venue transformed into a techno-sensory playground where sound and visuals were manipulated through human movement, and feedback loops with AI offered a cyclical, interactive experience.

 ## Video introduction (part of the installation)
 {% include youtube.html id="dukXhJ3mwgw" %}